 More than my kids need my perfection, my textbook answers, my perceived godliness… they need to see my humility, to see how the tears fall down my face at times, to get that I need grace just as much as they do, maybe even more.

 Yes, it’s hard work.
 It’s messy and imperfect work.
 We will fail.
 There will be super moms that leave us in the dust.
-Kids who surpass our kids in all ways.
+Kids who surpass our kids in all kinds of ways.

-Yes, the world may one day need artists, doctors, scientists, all-star players, dancers, spelling bee winners, National Merit Scholars, whatever else…but not more than it needs kids who know they are loved and how to love.
-Without that, what actually matters?
+Yes, the world may one day need artists, doctors, scientists, all-star players, dancers, spelling bee winners, National Merit Scholars, whatever else thrown in this heap …but not more than it needs kids who know they are loved and how to love.
+It’s sobering to think, without that, what actually matters?

 My friends, I know it’s cliché, but I want to encourage you with it anyway, “Don’t worry about what other moms can do.
 All your kids really need is love.”